John Brisben Walker: Return to Colorado

 Walker had envisioned Morrison as becoming a booming tourism venue, but the advent of World War I dimmed that prospect.
 Walker was an early peace activist, organizing a World Congress of 100 outstanding men in 1912 to try to mold public opinion against war.
-(Denver Post, December 29, 1912).
-After WW I began, he became an outspoken advocate for peace and opponent of the United States entering the War or providing assistance to combatants, serving as Chairman of the Friends of Peace, an organization supported by many German-American societies.
-(New York Times, August 22, 1915, p.2, col. 6; Brooklyn Daily Eagle, September 4, 1915, p.14).
+After WW I began, he became an outspoken advocate for peace and opponent of the United States entering the War or providing assistance to combatants, serving as chairman of the Friends of Peace, an organization supported by many German-American societies.